Dynamical Evolution of Planetary Systems: Evolution of planetary systems under external perturbations

-It should be stressed, however, that only single planets are vulnerable by the Lidov-Kozai effect.
-The effected is wiped out if the precession rate of the argument of perihelion of a planet induced by { a disk} or a planet companion is faster than that induced by the stellar companion.
+It should be stressed that the ZLK effect can be quenched if the precession rate of the argument of perihelion induced by a disk, a planet companion, or general relativity is faster than that induced by the stellar companion \citep{Boue2014}.
 Because the stellar companion, although more massive, is typically much farther away, mutual perturbations among planets in a system can easily dominate over the stellar perturbation.
-A clear example of this is provided by the satellite of Uranus.
+A clear example of this is provided by the natural satellites of Uranus.
 These satellites orbit on the planet's equatorial plane, and therefore their orbital inclination relative to the orbit of the Sun is 98 degrees.
-The orbit of a single satellite would therefore be unstable to solar perturbations through the Lidov-Kozai effect, but the satellite system as a whole is stable, thanks to the fast precession of the satellites' perihelia induced by mutual perturbations.
-Similarly, Batygin et al. (2011) showed that { a planet embedded in a disk or} a system of two giant planets orbiting the central star on coplanar orbits, perturbed by a distant and inclined stellar companion, is likely to be stable against this external perturbation { (Fig.~\ref{kozai}, bottom row).
-However, after the disk is removed,} if the planets become unstable for some other reasons and one of the two planets is removed, the remaining planet suddenly starts large eccentricity and inclination oscillations due to the Lidov-Kozai effect.
-Thus, the Lidov-Kozai effect is the consequence of the instability in a planetary system, rather than the cause.
+The orbit of a single satellite would therefore be unstable to solar perturbations through the ZLK effect, but the satellite system as a whole is stable, thanks to the fast precession of the satellites' perihelia induced by mutual perturbations.
+Similarly, \citet{Batygin2011} showed that a planet embedded in a disk or a system of two giant planets orbiting the central star on coplanar orbits, perturbed by a distant and inclined stellar companion, is likely to be stable against this external perturbation.
+However, after the disk is removed, if the planets become unstable for some other reason and one of the two planets is removed, the remaining planet suddenly starts large eccentricity and inclination oscillations due to the ZLK effect.
+In this case, the ZLK effect is the consequence of the instability in a planetary system, rather than the cause.

-A different interesting effect produced by a stellar companion has been described by Touma and Sridhar (2015).
-A strong resonance, called evection, occurs when the precession frequency of the planetary orbit is equal to the orbital frequency of the stellar companion.
-This resonance excites the orbital eccentricity of the planet.
-Because in the two-body problem the precession rate of the planet’s orbit is null, this resonance can exist only in multi-planet systems, where orbital precession are induced by the mutual planetary perturbations.
-However, the resonance is localized at a specific orbital radius so it is improbable that a given planet is in resonance.
-Thus, Touma and Sridhar envisioned the intriguing possibility that, in planetary systems undergoing divergent migration due to the planetesimal scattering process, one of the planets may cross the evection resonance, acquire a large eccentricity and destabilize the planetary system as a whole.